MimsT/Documenting-my-learning-journey--Python/conditional executions & loops/if,elif,else.md

-# Day 1
+# Day 0

-Technically this is not day 1, as I have been learning since October of 2021 (A month ago) Today I am practising control flow:
+First day of posting, as I have been learning since October of 2021 (A month ago) Today I am practising control flow:
 If, else and elif.
 >Example of a simple code I created to calculate whether one is within the budget they set: